TMU-CanSat/CanSat_2023-2024_Training_Tasks/Mechanical Training Task/README.md

 - Rotation and Move Component tool

 # PART 2: MODELING
 In the folder named, “PART 2: MODELING” you will be presented with a door lock assembly file (+ separate part files) and an SG90 servo motor (+ accessories).
 Your task is to create a mount for the servo motor and an arm that slides the latch back and forth.
-See an example image in the folder.
+See an example below:

 Example door lock mechanism with servo: